carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-Note that, unlike functions, every parameter to a type must either be generic or
+Note that, unlike functions, every parameter to a type must be compile-time,
-template, using `:!` or `template...:!`, not dynamic, with a plain `:`.
+either symbolic using `:!` or template using `template...:!`, not dynamic, with
+a plain `:`.

 Two types are the same if they have the same name and the same arguments.
 Carbon's [manual type equality](#manual-type-equality) approach means that the
-compiler may not always be able to tell when two type expressions are equal
+compiler may not always be able to tell when two
-without help from the user, in the form of
-[`observe` declarations](#observe-declarations).
-This means Carbon will not in
+[type expressions](terminology.md#type-expression) are equal without help from
+the user, in the form of [`observe` declarations](#observe-declarations).
+This
-general be able to determine when types are unequal.
+means Carbon will not in general be able to determine when types are unequal.

 Unlike an [interface's parameters](#parameterized-interfaces), a type's
 parameters may be [deduced](terminology.md#deduced-parameter), as in: